 Weight of clay goes up as cube of the linear dimension, so bigger sculptures need a LOT more strength than smaller ones.
 Life-size sculptures (note bronze shrinks about 4% in the linear dimension when cast) have a different feel to them than the same sculpture done small because we tend to relate to the sculpture more if it is life-size.
 Heroic size sculptures (about 120% of life size) feel, well, heroic.
 On the other hand, the cost of casting bronze also tends to go up as the volume of the sculpture.
 Thus, a heroic figure might cost 70% more than a life-size figure, ouch!

 While there are hundreds of types of clay, there are three types of clay that I typically use.
 Water based clay is the least expensive and the smoothest.
 Sculptors such as Bruno Lacchesi and Philippe Faraut typically use water-based clays.
 It can go in a kiln, but of course the armatures must first be removed.

 Plastilina is a clay that also incorporates oil and wax so that it doesn’t dry out.
 There are sulphur-based versions such as Chavant Roma.
 The sulphur makes them smoother, but of course it has an odor and interacts badly with some types of casting rubbers such platinum cure silicone.
-Richard Macdonald typically uses this type of clay.
+Richard Macdonald typically uses this type of clay. [update: the newer versions of this clay avoid the Sulphur.]
 Sulphur-free clays such as Classic Clay are a little less expensive and work better with tin-catalyzed molding rubber.
 I believe that Paul Moore used Classic Clay for his Oklahoma Centennial Land Run Monument.